 How To Feed Your Baby With Breast Milk On The Trip

 Usually, the easiest thing to do would be to have your most recently pumped breast milk out at room temperature, after which you can feed it to your baby.
 Fresh milk is able to last outside room temperature for nearly 4 hours.
-What this does for you is, you are spared from worrying about breast milk for your baby in the course of travelling.
+What this does for you is, you are spared from worrying about breast milk for your baby in the course of traveling.

 If you want to get milk from your cooler, and your baby happens to prefer it warm, there are ways to go about it;